-Starting from IOS7 Apple has provided a new way to validate transactions that has been already made, including purchasing your app from the app store.
+Starting from IOS7 Apple has provided a new way to validate transactions that have been already made including purchasing your app from the app store.

 Receipt validation requires an understanding of cryptography and a variety of secure coding techniques.
 It's important that you employ a solution that is unique to your application.